kimthompson/tech-talk-npm-package/slides.md

 "license": "MIT"
 ```

-Note: You should also set the package's license to MIT, like the other packages we have public on GitHub.
+Note: You should also set the package's license to MIT and set `private` to `false`, like the other packages we have public on GitHub.

 <--v-->